Home Blog What is Assignment Of Benefits (AOB) in Medical Billing?

 What Does Assignment of Benefits Mean?

-In simple words, when a patient signs an AOB form, the insurance company sends the payment straight to the doctor or hospital instead of sending it to the patient.
+In simple terms, the patient gives permission for the payer to send the approved claim payment to the doctor, clinic, or facility instead of sending it to the patient.

 How the Assignment of Benefits (AOB) Process Works